-With so many free themes readily available (especially for WordPress users) you could literally change you theme everyday if you wanted to.
+With so many free themes readily available (especially for WordPress users) you could literally change your theme every day if you wanted to.
 While the availability of themes is a major plus for WordPress users, it can also make some of these decisions more difficult.

 First, you need to consider how the theme impacts the blog in the following ways: